 These are the modem requirements for general eSIM support.
-The LPA needs the modem to support all of these requirements to function properly.
+The Local Profile Assistant (LPA) needs the modem to support all of these requirements to function properly.

 Handle the default boot profile correctly

 When there is no operational or test profile enabled on eSIM, the default boot profile is enabled.
-The modem shall recognize the eSIM with the default boot profile enabled as a valid SIM.
-The modem shall report card as valid to upper layers and shall not turn off the SIM power.
+The modem shall recognize the eSIM with the default boot profile enabled as a valid SIM, shall report the card as valid to upper layers, and shall not turn off the SIM power.

 Send terminal capabilities correctly

-When opening a logical channel to ISD-R, the modem shall send correct terminal capabilities to the eSIM.
-The terminal capability must encode support for eUICC capabilities: "Local Profile Management" and "Profile Download" per ETSI TS 102 221.
+On power-up, the modem shall send correct terminal capabilities to the eSIM.
+The terminal capability shall encode support for eUICC capabilities: "Local Profile Management" and "Profile Download".